15. 10. 2024 Fabrizio Dovesi Atlassian, Service Management

 A roadmap is a tool for discussing and prioritizing product ideas.

 It also facilitates communication of these priorities, enabling other teams to fulfill their responsibilities.
-There is no correct way to create a roadmap but it should definitively represent a range of tasks related to collaboration, communication, and evaluation.
+There’s no correct way to create a roadmap, but it should definitively represent a range of tasks related to collaboration, communication, and evaluation.
 They often involve multiple individuals and external stakeholders.

 There are a set of common attributes that facilitate the creation of effective roadmaps

-• Honest and make the level of commitment clear: focusing discussions on relevant issues and setting realistic expectations.
+• Honesty and making the level of commitment clear: Focus discussions on relevant issues, and setting realistic expectations.

-It is very important to get that a single product roadmap is insufficient for the effective product management.
-It is essential to have multiple, tailored roadmaps for different stakeholder groups.
+It’s very important to understand that a single product roadmap is insufficient for effective product management.
+It’s essential to have multiple, tailored roadmaps for different stakeholder groups.

 JPD’s dynamic views are automatically updated in real-time, eliminating the need for users to track multiple roadmaps.
 JPD’s self-service roadmap option provides users with tailored information, enabling them to access the data they require and interpret it accurately.
-This will make work for the product manager and their team considerably easier.
+This will considerably ease the work for the product manager and their team.

-It is possible to create and manage different types of roadmap according to the specific requirements of the individual or group involved.
-As previously stated, there is no single roadmap that can be applied to all parties engaged in this process.
+You can create and manage different types of roadmaps according to the specific requirements of the individual or group involved.
+As I said earlier, there is no single roadmap that can be applied to all parties engaged in this process.
 The scope is to provide each of them with a roadmap that contains the elements they can understand and are interested in.

 Some potential examples are as follows: